-An I2C read of the Message Processor T5 object contains the following bytes:
+An IC read of the Message Processor T5 object contains the following bytes:

-START 1 bit I 2 C START condition SLA+R 1 byte I 2 C address of the device (see Section 7.1 "I2C Address") Report ID 1 byte Message report ID Data 9 bytes The message data (that is, the Message Processor T5 MESSAGE field) CRC (optional) 1 byte An 8-bit CRC (if requested) for the Message Processor T5 report ID and message data See Section 7.3 "I 2 C Writes in Checksum Mode" for more details on how to request a checksum Padding to 16 bytes (only if encrypted messages enabled) 5 or 6 bytes If the encryption of Message Processor T5 messages is enabled, the data block (including the CRC, if present) is padded to 16 bytes.
-STOP 1 bit I 2 C STOP condition
+START 1 bit I C START condition.
+SLA+R 1 byte $\rm I^2C$ address of the device (see Section 7.1 "I2C Address").
+If a checksum is requested, the MSBit of the address is set to 1.
+Report ID 1 byte Message report ID.
+Data 9 bytes The message data (that is, the Message Processor T5 MESSAGE field).
+CRC (optional) 1 byte An 8-bit CRC (if requested) for the Message Processor T5 report ID and message data.
+See Section 7.5 "I C Reads in Checksum Mode" for more details on how to request a checksum.
+Padding to 16 bytes (only if encrypted messages enabled) 5 or 6 bytes If the encryption of Message Processor T5 messages is enabled, the data block (including the CRC, if present) is padded to 16 bytes.
+STOP 1 bit I C STOP condition.

-Figure 7-7 shows an example read from the Message Processor T5 object.
-To read multiple messages using Direct Memory Access, see Section 7.4.2 "Reading Status Messages with DMA".
+Figure 7-7 shows an example read from the Message Processor T5 object with a checksum.
+To read multiple messages using Direct Memory Access, see Section 7.6.1 "Reading Status Messages with DMA".